-The new Canada Not-for-Profit Corporations Act ("CNCA") is expected to come into force in the summer or fall of 2011, bringing with it a new framework for the governance and incorporation of associations, charities and other federal not-for-profit organizations.
-The CNCA will replace Part II of the Canada Corporations Act ("CCA"), which has set the rules for not-for-profit organizations since 1917.
+The new Canada Not‐for‐Profit Corporations Act ("NFP Act") came into force on October 17, bringing with it a new framework for the governance and incorporation of associations, charities and other federal not‐for‐profit organizations.
+The NFP Act replaces Part II of the Canada Corporations Act ("CCA"), which has set the rules for not‐for‐profit organizations since 1917.

 The new legislation is long and detailed, for a reason.
-It is intended to provide a comprehensive "rule book" that will, among other things, replace a great deal of the detail that is now required in by-laws, and allow latitude for a corporation to either accept the default requirements in the legislation, or set rules to fit its own circumstances and practices.
-Overall, the CNCA will create a more streamlined framework for Canadian not-for-profit corporations, which should be well worth the initial transition process.
+It is intended to provide a comprehensive "rule book" that, among other things, replaces a great deal of the detail that was previously required in by‐laws, and allows latitude for a corporation to either accept the default requirements in the legislation, or set rules to fit its own circumstances and practices.
+Overall, the NFP Act creates a more streamlined framework for Canadian not‐for‐profit corporations, which should be well worth the initial transition process.

 As under the previous legislative regime, the rules respecting corporate governance and the rules respecting registered charities are kept separate.
-The CNCA does not grant registered charity status under the Income Tax Act, nor does it directly address any other tax-related issues.
+The NFP Act does not grant registered charity status under the Income Tax Act, nor does it directly address any other tax‐related issues.

-Not-for-profit corporations currently incorporated under Part II of the CCA will have three years to transition to the CNCA to avoid dissolution.
+Not‐for‐profit corporations currently incorporated under Part II of the CCA will have three years to transition to the NFP Act to avoid dissolution.
 Please see the "5 Steps to Transition" below.

-Industry Canada will no longer review and approve by-laws.
-Corporations will be required, however, to file by-laws and amendments with Industry Canada within twelve months of member approval.
-The CNCA will give corporations significant latitude to adopt by-laws that suit their specific needs.
+Industry Canada will no longer review and approve by‐laws.
+Corporations are required, however, to file by‐laws and amendments with Industry Canada within twelve months of member approval.
+The NFP Act gives corporations significant latitude to adopt by‐laws that suit their specific needs.

-Because the CNCA sets broadly applicable default rules, a corporation's by-laws can be minimal, containing as little as the conditions for membership and notice of members' meetings.
+Because the NFP Act sets broadly applicable default rules, a corporation's by‐laws can be minimal, containing as little as the conditions for membership and notice of members' meetings.

 Directors' Fiduciary Duties

-Directors will be subject to the same duty and standard of care as directors of business corporations: an explicit duty to act honestly and in good faith, in the best interests of the corporation, and to exercise the care, diligence and skill of a reasonably prudent person in similar circumstances.
+Directors are subject to the same duty and standard of care as directors of business corporations: an explicit duty to act honestly and in good faith, in the best interests of the corporation, and to exercise the care, diligence and skill of a reasonably prudent person in similar circumstances.

-Members will have enhanced rights under the CNCA, including:
+Members have enhanced rights under the NFP Act, including:

 - the right of voting members to submit notice of a proposal to the corporation of a matter to be raised at a members' meeting;